-The standard defines a control protocol, and does not modify the existing forwarding characteristics of bridges.
+The standard defines a control protocol, and does not modify the existing forwarding characteristics and control protocols of bridges.

 Distinct Identity

 Substantially different from other IEEE 802 standards Unique solution for problem (not two alternatives / problem) Easy for document reader to select relevant spec.